In partnership with Sleep Scotland.

 Let some light in during the day.
 Similarly, you want to try and get some sunlight into your room in the morning and during the day.
 This will help you wake up and be active during the day, which will help you sleep better at night.

 Create a sleep diary.
 This is a great way to work out what might be helping you or causing you trouble getting to sleep.
 It could be the way you're feeling, parts of your diet or the activities you're doing that impact your sleep.
-Sleep Scotland have a useful template to help you with this.

 Find out more